 US Justice Needs

 Justice is a complicated concept.
 It’s not just about courts and laws.
 What constitutes justice can vary across individuals, situations, and cultures.
 Whether civil or criminal, whether family- or business-related, or whether urban or rural, the types of problems Americans face in their daily lives must be understood before broader societal changes can address them.
 But how do we measure the scope of justice needs within the United States?
 We start by listening to the voices of its people and better understanding the problems they face, whether and how they seek to resolve them, and the justice outcomes they do or don’t get.
 Our US Justice Needs project is the first ever study to assess the needs of people of all income levels and across all regions of the country, as well as entities such as small, mid-size, and large businesses.
-And that assessment will allow meaningful, research-informed progress on closing the justice gaps in our society—and our legal system—once and for all.
+And that assessment will allow meaningful, research-informed progress on closing the justice gaps in our society—and our justice system—once and for all.

 - To develop a greater understanding of the justice needs in the United States to inform and help target reform efforts.

 - To provide courts, legal services providers, and the broader legal community with greater information about the justice needs in our country so that we can ensure those needs are met.

 - To inform a more empirically based approach to reform.